Help Foster Youth Better the Child Welfare System

 Learning to live independently as an adult is a challenge for any young person.
 But for young people in foster care, the path toward adulthood and independent living can be filled with more obstacles and detours than the typical young person faces.
 Data shows many young people transitioning from foster care face barriers in achieving stability, are less likely to finish high school, have challenges accessing and maintaining higher education, and face disproportionate levels of unemployment and homelessness.

-Without SB 745, Oregon youth houselessness will continue to increase drastically and DHS will no longer be able to fulfill their duties.
+Without Expanded ILP funding, Oregon youth houselessness will continue to increase drastically and DHS will no longer be able to fulfill their duties.
 It is time for the Legislature to budget the money for child welfare – to provide enough caseworkers, to support foster parents, and to provide Independent Living Program (ILP) services for current and former foster youth.

 Investing in improving child welfare now can truly shape the future of Oregon, because the youth who reside in the beautiful state we call home are who make the future of Oregon brighter!
 Youth will undoubtedly become lawyers, doctors, and even Representatives and Senators.